2022 Poetry Coalition Programming

 All organizations and others interested are invited to create programs on this theme in 2022 and share their efforts using the hashtags #DisabilityJustice and #PoetryCoalition.
 For some additional resources to assist with programming, particularly in creating accessible programming, visit the webpage for this year's theme.

 Read below for Split This Rock's programming related to this year's Poetry Coalition theme.

 "The future lives in our bodies": A Disability Justice & Poetry Virtual Roundtable

 Featuring Meg Day, Naomi Ortiz, Leah Lakshmi Piepzna-Samarasinha, and moderator Camisha Jones

-Updated Link: Tune in to the live-streamed roundtable discussion on Split This Rock's YouTube channel!
-You can turn on a reminder to receive a notification through YouTube when the event is about to start.
+Tune in to the recorded roundtable discussion on Split This Rock's YouTube channel!

 ABOUT THE POETS

 Deaf, genderqueer poet Meg Day is the author of Last Psalm at Sea Level (Barrow Street, 2014), winner of the Publishing Triangle’s Audre Lorde Award.
 A recipient of the Amy Lowell Poetry Travelling Scholarship and an NEA Fellowship in Poetry, Day’s recent work can be found in Best American Poetry 2020 & The New York Times.
 Visit Meg's website: www.megday.com.